Parlez Vous Anglais?

-For many years Teach Yourself have been helping millions of people learn languages around the world via their range of impressive courses, available in over 70 languages and in a range of different styles.
+For many years Teach Yourself has been helping millions of people learn languages around the world via their range of impressive courses, available in over 70 languages and a range of different styles.
 This year they have collaborated with Coffee Break Languages to produce this range of fun, exercise books.
 These give us the chance to learn a few words during those quieter moments of the day, perhaps, as their name suggests, while enjoying your cherished cuppa.

-The books are well structured and suggest a choice of 5, 10 or 15 minute exercises.
+The books are well structured and suggest a choice of 5, 10 or 15-minute exercises.
 I guess the aim is “a little but often” with each aimed at different types of activity such as grammar revision, reading practice or even a writing task.

 You can take a look at the full range of books here.
-Alternatively check out Teach Yourself for their vast range of courses or the Coffee Break Languages YouTube channel below to see how they could give you that extra confidence when trying to blend in with the locals on that next trip abroad.
+Alternatively, check out Teach Yourself for their vast range of courses or the Coffee Break Languages YouTube channel below to see how they could give you that extra confidence when trying to blend in with the locals on that next trip abroad.